 - Does Apple make a soundbar?

-They offer a small footprint, they’re affordable and easy to set up, and they sound much better than TVs alone.
+They offer a small footprint, they’re affordable and easy to set up, and they sound much better than the speakers built into most TVs.

 Some of them are, some of them aren’t.
 That’s why we recommend reading reviews and best-of lists like this one.